wconrad/opt_parse_builder/README.md

 Banner text can be added to any argument.

-## Separator only
+## Footer only

-An argument with only separator text (but see OptParseBuilder#banner for the usual way to do this).
-"Separator" is how OptParse describes text that appears at the bottom of the --help output.
+An argument with only footer text (but see OptParseBuilder#footer for the usual way to do this).
+Footer text appears at the bottom of the --help output.

     OptParseBuilder.build_argument do |arg|
-      arg.separator "Separator text"
+      arg.footer "Footer text at the bottom"
-      arg.separator "A second line of separator text" arg.separator <<~SEPARATOR
+      arg.footer "A second line of footer text" arg.footer <<~FOOTER
         A third line
         A fourth line
-      SEPARATOR
+      FOOTER
     end

 Applicable builder methods:

-* separator
+* footer

-Separator text can be added to any argument.
+Footer text can be added to any argument.

+## Positional separator

+A separator that appears between options in the --help output, useful for grouping related options.

+    OptParseBuilder.build_argument do |arg|
+      arg.key :verbose
+      arg.on "-v", "--verbose", "Be verbose"
+      arg.separator "--- Advanced options ---", footer: false
+    end

+The separator will appear immediately after the option it's attached to, allowing you to divide your options into sections.

+Applicable builder methods:

+* separator (with footer: false parameter)

+## Separator only (deprecated)

+**Note:** Using `separator` without the `footer:` parameter is deprecated in v1.1.0 and will change behavior in v2.0.0.
+Use `footer` for text at the bottom, or `separator(text, footer: false)` for positional text.

+    # Deprecated - emits warning
+    OptParseBuilder.build_argument do |arg|
+      arg.separator "Text at bottom"
+    end

+    # Recommended alternatives:
+    # For bottom text:
+    OptParseBuilder.build_argument do |arg|
+      arg.footer "Text at bottom"
+    end

+    # For positional text:
+    OptParseBuilder.build_argument do |arg|
+      arg.separator "Between options", footer: false
+    end

 ## Constant value